Back to guides

 Quick Answer

-An Azure architecture board is a recurring review model for architecture choices that affect cost, security, identity, data, AI, operations, and implementation scope.
+An Azure architecture board gives your team one place to approve the architecture choices that affect cost, security, identity, AI, and implementation scope, on a recurring cadence.

 The board does not need to be large.
 It needs the right owner, clear decision rules, useful records, and a short list of actions the team can complete before the next meeting.